-We now explain these mechanisms in turn.
+The rest of this chapter explains these mechanisms in turn.

 25.1 @SuppressWarnings annotation

 You can suppress specific errors and warnings by use of the @SuppressWarnings annotation, for example @SuppressWarnings("interning") or @SuppressWarnings("nullness").
 Section 25.1.1 explains the syntax of the argument string.